By Gary W. Gallagher, PhD, University of Virginia; Patrick N. Allitt, PhD, Emory University; Allen C. Guelzo, PhD, Gettysburg College

 Mary brutally enforced a return to Catholic practices and the authority of the Pope.
 However, Queen Mary I, in turn, died in 1558, and she was followed by her younger sister—Elizabeth—a Protestant, who swung England’s religious allegiance back the other way.

-All of this in-fighting exhausted and distracted England from undertaking any serious adventures in America, and it was not until Queen Elizabeth I had been securely on the throne for 20 years that English attention began to wander back over the Western horizon.
+All of this in-fighting exhausted and distracted England from undertaking any serious adventures in America.
+It was not until Queen Elizabeth I had been securely on the throne for 20 years that English attention began to wander back over the Western horizon.
 That and war led the English back into the great game of American exploration.
 When England finally turned Protestant for good in 1558, this made England the ally of every Protestant and the enemy of every Catholic in Europe.
 Thus, between 1582 and 1602, Queen Elizabeth I cheerfully licensed Protestant sea captains—like Francis Drake and John Hawkins—to raid the great treasure fleets of Europe’s greatest Catholic power, Spain.

 Whatever the motive, this kind of freebooting required the exploring and mapping of the American coastline by the English.
 The more expensive and profitable the task of raiding the Spanish treasure fleets became, the more it made sense for the English to establish their own supply base on the North American coastline.
-In 1578, one of Queen Elizabeth’s “sea dogs,” as they were known, Humphrey Gilbert, obtained a charter from the queen to establish a North American settlement; he actually undertook surveying voyages for a likely site.
+In 1578, one of Queen Elizabeth’s “sea dogs,” as they were known, Humphrey Gilbert, obtained a charter from the queen to establish a North American settlement; in response, he undertook surveying voyages for a likely site.

 Learn more about a Tudor plan to increase the power and efficiency of the monarchy